12 Important Shopping Trends For 2023

 For instance, eCommerce plant delivery company Bloomscape delivers home-ready plants directly to consumers.

-Searches for “Bloomscape” have grown by 966% in 5 years.
+Searches for “Bloomscape” appear to be steadily declining but have still grown by 160% in 5 years.

 Example of a plant delivery ecommerce category page.